TheIoTLearningInitiative/InternetOfThingsCommunications/documentation/Challenge.md

 __Instruction__

-> Implement a function to send the data from functionDataSensor through Bluetooth to an Arduino 101
+> Implement a function to send the data from functionDataSensor under main.py through Bluetooth to an Arduino 101

 # 05 Connectivity Bluetooth The Tile App